pwolfbees/spring-petclinic/readme.md

-# CloudBees Core Integration with Binary Authorization on Google Cloud Platform
+# CloudBees Core Integration with Binary Authorization

 This application demonstrates how to use Google Cloud's [Binary Authorization](https://cloud.google.com/binary-authorization) to validate and approve container images before deploying them to Google Kubernetes Engine (GKE) with [CloudBees Core](https://www.cloudbees.com/get-started).